-The Founding Faculty Advisor is Ms. Linda Duke - Instructor of Marketing
+The Founding Faculty Advisor is Dr. Linda Duke

 Collegiate DECA is an international professional organization open to ALL students to increase valuable leadership development skills, networking skills, and essential professional skills for future careers.
 The organization focuses on topics such as marketing, management and entrepreneurship with the added excitement of both state and international competitions.

 William Woods has a very active and successful Collegiate DECA team.
-This fall (2011) will be WWU?s fifth year.
-Each year WWU has been very successful with placing many top awards at both state and international competitions.
-Please see advisor, Linda Duke, Burton 210, Linda.Duke@Williamwoods.edu for further information.
+William Woods' Collegiate DECA was founded in 2007 and has continued to be very successful each year by placing with top awards in many events at both state and international competitions.
+Please see advisor, Dr. Linda Duke, Burton 210, Linda.Duke@Williamwoods.edu for further information.

 - To nurture competent, entrepreneurial, self-reliant, cooperative leadership in a variety of professional areas with specific emphasis in the areas of marketing, management, merchandising, and entrepreneurship.